segment was partly funded by a Local History Grant issued by the Brisbane City

 South-east Queensland is believed to have been occupied by Aboriginal peoples for at least twenty thousand years.
 A midden at Stradbroke Island has been assessed as being the earliest indication of indigenous occupation of the region at 20 to 22,000 years B.P [ Neal, Stock 1986 ].

-The Gnaloongpin clan of the former group is thought to have occupied the northern segment, and a clan [that clan's name has been given as Chepara, but the basis for that name has been questioned] of the Yugambir people [ associated with the Logan and Gold Coast hinterland ] is believed to have lived in the area from Holland Park south to the Logan River.
+The Gnaloongpin clan of the Turrbal is thought to have occupied the northern segmen of the Bulimba creek corridor,, and a clan [that clan's name has been given as Chepara, but the basis for that name has been questioned] of the Yugambir people [ associated with the Logan and Gold Coast hinterland ] is believed to have lived in the area from Holland Park south to the Logan River.
 Jandai language speaking people were found on the southern shores of Moreton Bay and North Stradbroke Island.
 The Koobenpil people ranged through an area extending from Lytton to the Redlands.
 The near south of the Brisbane River hosted people of the "Coorapooroo" or "Koolpurum" [ Tom Petrie's rendition of the indigenous word ] clan.
 A reference has also been found for a group called the " Buwi-pal " in the south-eastern Brisbane area.

-The word " yuggar " apparently meant " no " in the Yuggera language, just as "jandai" apparently meant the same thing in the Jandai language.
+The word " yuggar " apparently meant " no " in the Jagera/Yuggera language, just as "jandai" apparently meant the same thing in the Jandai language.

 It is thought that the basic indigenous social unit in S.E Queensland was the clan, which might have numbered about 70 people, and its homeland might have extended for about 10 kilometres.

-It is possible that the above geographic associations for those indigenous groups is a post-European, rather than necessarily a traditional cultural distribution.
+As commented earlier, it is possible that geographic associations for any indigenous groups mentioned by later ethnologists like Meston & Roth was a post-European, rather than necessarily a traditional cultural distribution.
 (Petrie 1904, Wallin 1995, Steele 1984, Tindale 1935)

 Aboriginal locality names for portions of the catchment include: 'boolimbah' (means 'place of the magpie lark' and refers specifically to Whites' Hill); 'tinggalpa' ( a 'place of Fat ' i.e. it's assumed that the word refers to a place where sources of animal fat, a commodity greatly valued by Australian aborigines, could be found); 'kuwirmandado' ('place of the curlew', referring to the Hemmant area); and 'kaggar-mabul' ('where echidnas live', referring to Mt Gravatt).